chef-boneyard/chef-server-cluster/README.md

 #### Create a secrets data bag and populate it with the SSH keys

-For example from above, I'm using an item named `hc-metal-provisioner-chef-aws-us-west-2`.
-This is hardcoded in the `chef-server-cluster::cluster-provision` recipe, but one could edit that or make it an attribute.
-This will move to a Chef Vault item at some point as noted in the comment in the recipe.
+For example from above, I'm using an item named `hc-metal-provisioner-chef-aws-us-west-2` from the attribute `node['chef-server-cluster']['chef-provisioner-key-name']`.
+This is not the same name as the actual SSH key in the AWS account I'm using, it's namespaced for the data bag.

 ```json
 {